maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The purpose of the interface's ***getXmls*** operation is to enable service providers to access a complete list of the registered service Instances' XML documents directly.
+The purpose of the interface's ***getXmls*** operation is to enable service providers to access a complete list of the registered service instances' XML documents directly.
 It is implemented following the REST methodology, using a GET HTTP method.
 It receives only a page number and page size as input parameters.
 The MSR will respond with a list of all Xml objects, in a paged